darren-huang/debugUltTicTacToe/README.md

 If you're done move on to `UltTicTacToeBug1` which passes  `TicTacToeBoardTest` but will fail a test in `UltBoardTest`.

 ## Switching between problems
-currently there are 2 different bugged branches of the code.
-One is named UltTicTacToeBug1 and the other is named TicTacToeBug1 to switch in-between them, commit all your changes first then run
+currently there are 3 different bugged branches of the code.
+One is named UltTicTacToeBug1 and the other two are named TicTacToeBug1 & TicTacToeBug2 to switch in-between them, commit all your changes first then run
 ```
 git checkout TicTacToeBug1